Jump to a section

 Mental Preparation

-- Accept that it might feel daunting at first
+- Accept that the first hour might feel daunting

-- Set realistic expectations - you might not meet your best friend
+- Set realistic expectations — you might not meet your best friend, and that is okay

 - Focus on enjoying the music and atmosphere